Build MIOpen from source#

 Formatting the code#

-To format the code using clang-format
+To format the code using clang-format, use this command:

 clang-format -style=file -i <path-to-source-file>